Table of Contents

 How do I cook frozen Sheng Jian?

-Cook them as frozen, no need to thaw them first and use the similar method as you cook the fresh ones.
+Cook them as frozen, no need to thaw them first, and use a similar method as you cook the fresh ones.

 Sheng Jian Mantou Recipe {Shanghai Pan Fried Pork Buns}